cashubtc/awesome-cashu/README.md

 ### Various nutcases
 - [Almandine](https://lab.oak-node.net/almandine) uses Athenut and is basic wrapper with a built-in CDK wallet.
 - [Athenut](https://athenut.com/) is a tool to search smarter (Kagi-powered).
 Pay in sats.
 [Github-Mint](https://github.com/thesimplekid/athenut-mint), [Github-Frontend](https://github.com/thesimplekid/athenut-frontend)
+- [Bitcoin Skills](https://gitlab.com/lemonknowsall/bitcoin-skills/) ia a workflow for building Bitcoin, Lightning, and Cashu wallets through prompts and images, with a Claude Skills library.
 - [bitpoints.me](https://github.com/bitpoints-cashu/bitpoints.me) is a Cashu Ecash Wallet with Bluetooth mesh networking and Nostr integration.
 - [BTCNutServer](https://github.com/d4rp4t/BTCNutServer?mc_cid=bf3feffb71) is a new experimental plugin to bring ecash payments to BTCPay Server.
 - [bullishNuts](https://github.com/thebullishbitcoiner/bullishnuts) is an ecash wallet in early beta phase.